wongjn/webpack-drupal-plugin/README.md

       // each file and should return an object of properties (return an empty
       // object when no properties should be added).
       processor: DrupalPlugin.maybeMinified,
+      // The extension (theme, module, profile) name that the built libraries
+      // belong to.
+This is necessary when using `dependOn` option for entries
+      // so that this plugin can correctly declare sibling dependencies.
+      extensionName: require('path').basename(context),
     }),
   ],
 };